Rushikesh177/PC-remote-controller/README.md

 ###### Step 2 :
 Run the `Server.java` file (It will create a server and will accept the request from the client android phone)
 ###### Step 3 :
-- Build and Run `PC_Controller`
-- Change `Constants.SERVER_IP` to your computer's ip address
-- `Constants.SERVER_PORT` is predefine, if you are facing problem due to busy port number make sure you change the `Constants.SERVER_PORT` to a free port number
-- Install the build in Android Device
 - Tap on `CONNECT` button on the Home Screen <br><img src="https://github.com/Harshad09/PC-Remote-Access/blob/master/ScreenShots/WhatsApp%20Image%202021-08-24%20at%201.32.49%20PM.jpeg" width="50px"/>
 - Now you can control the pc and use the bottom navigation to use the features 🙂